-Our medicines optimisation programme aims to help patients get the maximum benefit from their medicines, ensure medicines use is as safe as possible and reduce waste.
-Most of this work is commissioned by the National Patient Safety Improvement Programme (NatPatSIP).
+Our regional medicines optimisation programme aims to help patients get the maximum benefit from their medicines, ensure medicines use is as safe as possible and reduce waste.
+Our regional work, compliments the ambitions of National Patient Safety Improvement Programme (known as NatPatSIP).
 Find out more about the five NatPatSIP programmes, including medicines, here.

 We’re working to improve support for patients to get the maximum benefit from their medicines with an overarching aim of reducing medication related harm in health and social care, focusing on high risk drugs, situations and vulnerable patients.